LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-007-bluematter-real-loreltd004/index.md

 banner:
   - imported/dnb-fix-007-bluematter-real-loreltd004/image1026.jpeg
 description: >-
-  We&rsquo;ve been waiting a long time for this vinyl-only release from Bluematter&mdash;the collaboration between Jozef K &amp; Thomas Ragsdale&mdash;on Bristol-based label Western Lore, run by Alex Eveson.
-  We&rsquo;re very happy to be premiering the opener, &lsquo;Real&rsquo;.
+  We’ve been waiting a long time for this vinyl-only release from Bluematter—the collaboration between Jozef K & Thomas Ragsdale—on Bristol-based label Western Lore, run by Alex Eveson.
+We’re very happy to be premiering the opener, ‘Real’.
 As long-time members of the electronic music scene, Bluematter has come through with a refreshing fusion of influences, effortlessly [...]Read More...
 published: true
 tags: premiere
 featured: false